 We know that the number of host units in your license are taken to calculate how many service requests your SaaS tenant will process for you.
 That can cause a problem!

 I work with customers that have legacy systems with big host units and a low number of service calls (due to the architecture) and then I have customers with an efficient K8s based microservice and responsive architecture with lots of service/api calls.
 The legacy architectures barely get impacted and have a capture rate close to 100, whereas the modern architectures can get reduced by 85% and have a big impact in visibility and data quality.

 First: I thought optimizing the number of service requests never hurts.
 E.g. by excluding incoming webrequests globally.
 But, this has limits.

 Second: don't use SaaS!?
 In managed you can adopt this rate limit of service requests yourself, and I know that you can in most cases increase that limit massively.
 But if Dynatrace generally wants to go SaaS or customers sometimes prefer SaaS so we need a better solution for SaaS.

 Third: We'd need a solution that is designed for modern architectures and doesn't tie to a rigid metric like host units in the license.

 I believe for certain architectures like this limiting can't be done like this.

-Basically all my current customers use SaaS so I haven't run into this.
+Basically all my current customers use Managed so I haven't run into this.

 But such a low capture rate paired with the erratic aggregation would be a deal breaker for recommending SaaS, if this is working as intended.